mukhtar-github/LeetCode-Explore/Introduction to Data Structure/Introduction to Data Structure.md

 * **Insert** a new DVD into the collection at a specific location.
 * **Delete** a DVD from the existing collection if it doesn't make sense to keep it in the inventory anymore.
-* **Search** for a particular DVD in the collection.
-This is one of the most commonly executed operation on our collection, because our inventory management software would be used hundreds of times a day to look for a particular DVD asked for by the user.
+* **Search** for a particular DVD in the collection. *This is one of the most commonly executed operation on our collection, because our inventory management software would be used hundreds of times a day to look for a particular DVD asked for by the user*.

 In this section, we'll be looking at the three basic operations that are supported by almost every data structure; **insertion**, **deletion**, and **search**.